pritindra/PyPep_Toolbox/README.md

 The python version is to be more than 3.0.0

-Extra apps needed are -
+Extra modules needed are -
   * Tkinter (installing ttk)
   * simple_term_menu
+  * biopython

  Use `pip install libname` to install the apps.